Korean Jindo Dog dog breed

 About the Korean Jindo Dog

-The Korean Jindo Dog is a very large sporting dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Korean Jindo Dog is best matched with experienced owners.
+The Korean Jindo Dog is a medium sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Korean Jindo Dog is best matched with experienced owners.
 Typically standing 19½ to 21 inches for males and weighing 35 - 60 pounds, this breed has a life expectancy of 12 - 15 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the Korean Jindo Dog brings a distinct combination of traits that sets it apart.
 The Korean Jindo Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Korean Jindo Dog loves being close to its people and forms strong bonds with every member of the household.